KevinGuitarist/KevinGuitarist/README.md

 <!--
 Hi, Vivek!
-My sincere apologies for the repeated issues with the Gradle icon.
+I've now animated your GitHub stats cards and customized them for a better look.
-I have now used a direct, stable link that is guaranteed to work.
-Thank you for your patience.
+I've also included a clear explanation below about the snake contribution graph, which you asked about.
 -->

 <div align="center">